-The Board has delegated authority to the Quilter Chief Executive Officer (CEO) to enable him to manage the day to day operations of the Quilter Group, subject to the Schedule of Matters Reserved to the Board and the authorities granted through the Quilter Group Governance Manual.
+The Board has delegated authority to the Quilter Chief Executive Officer ("CEO") to enable him to manage the day-to-day operations of the Quilter Group, subject to the Schedule of Matters Reserved to the Board and the authorities granted through the Quilter Group Governance Manual.

 To assist the Quilter CEO in the discharge of his responsibilities, an Executive Management team has been appointed and directly reports to the CEO.
-The Executive Management team, as well as performing key roles within the Quilter Group, form the Quilter Executive Committee.
+The Executive Management team, as well as performing key roles within the Quilter Group, form the Quilter Executive Committee and is further supported by other key individuals who report directly to the CEO.